mokshit-giddanti/backend_express/README.md

-Frontend (ReactJS)
+Backend (ExpressJS)
 ------------------
-This repository contains the code for the frontend of the project.
-It is built using ReactJS, a popular JavaScript library for building user interfaces.
+This repository contains the code for the backend of the project.
+It is built using nodeJS, a popular JavaScript library for building user interfaces.

 Getting Started
 ---------------